Here's What Happens to Your Old, Unrecycled Mattress

 If you're located in the San Francisco Bay area, getting your mattress recycled is as easy as making a phone call, booking a pickup time, and waiting for the experts to come to take it away.
 For a modest fee, they can do this quickly and easily.
 Services like The Mattress Guy Co and others handle mattress removal for commercial and residential clients throughout the region, with professional and environmentally friendly results.

-A bedroom with a large bed and a nightstand
+A bedroom with a bed featuring a tufted headboard, white mattress, and pillows.

-A bunch of mattresses are stacked on top of each other on a cart
+Three mattresses are stacked on top of each other

 Show More